 Anyway, spoilers ahead!
-Also, don’t watch this if you aren’t someone who is fine to watch someone gets stabbed in the first 60 seconds.
+Also, don’t watch this if you aren’t fine to watch someone get stabbed in the first 60 seconds.
 That’s not a spoiler since it’s Jack the Ripper.

 Stroma is, as assistant curator Jane Walker (Genesis Rodriguez) says, “cute,” especially after he shaves the weird period facial hair.
 His H.G.
 Wells has a childlike wonder about him, although a harder side to his personality becomes evident when he beats the snot out of Dr. Stevenson.